The new ‘Hot Desk and Internet Hub‘ is up and running. Come and take advantage of an excellent facility

-All being well, on 1st march, we shall introduce a new opportunity for those who live in Dennington and the surrounding towns and villages.
-It will be a place where those who are working away from the office but find it difficult to work from home can come and work.
+This is a new opportunity for those who live in Dennington and the surrounding towns and villages.
+It’s a place where those who are working away from the office but find it difficult to work from home can come and work.
 We have an excellent WiFi connection and users can register to use the facility.
-Tea and coffee and associated utensils will be provided, and the space will be available on weekdays from 8.30am to 1.00pm, if the room is not already booked out for other activities.
+Tea and coffee and associated utensils are provided, and the space is available on weekdays from 8.30 am to 5.00 pm, provided the room is not already booked out for other activities.
 Each day, the availability of the hub can be checked on this website by checking the Events Calendar.

 This could be boring……..yawwwwn…..but have a read anyway.
 You may be surprised by our progress this last year!!